DataDog/integrations-core/traffic_server/README.md

 1. Traffic Server logs are highly [customizable][11], but Datadog's integration pipeline supports the default conversion pattern.
 Clone and edit the [integration pipeline][12] if you have a different format.

-2. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+2. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

    ```yaml
    logs_enabled: true